smnorris/bcfishpass/01_prep/barriers/04_pscis/README.md

     |              3085  |                      | 17081483          |       SN | No modelled crossing, matched to stream |

-3. Force **no** match of PSCIS crossing to any FWA stream (there is no mapped stream that corresponds to the assessment):
+3. If there is no mapped stream that corresponds to the the PSCIS feature, we can force **no** match of the PSCIS crossing to any FWA stream by adding the `stream_crossing_id` and leaving the `modelled_crossing_id` and `linear_feature_id` empty:

     | stream_crossing_id | modelled_crossing_id | linear_feature_id | reviewer |                           notes       |
     |--------------------|----------------------|-------------------|----------|---------------------------------------|
     |              2901  |                      |                   |       SN | No stream mapped at crossing location |

-Note that PSCIS crossings not on mapped streams are NOT included in prioritization and habitat reporting.
+Note that PSCIS crossings not on mapped streams cannot be included in habitat reporting/prioritization.

-## Run scripts
+### Run scripts

     ./pscis.sh